olets/unocss-preset-css/packages/docs/src/index.md

 &nbsp;

 **unocss-preset-css** is a front-end tool which unlocks writing something very close to vanilla CSS directly in the `class` attribute.
-Style any element from any other element, styling `::before` and `::after` directly on their originating element, and using CSS at-rules without breaking to a `<style>` tag, all without learning new syntax.
+Style any element from any other element, style `::before` and `::after` from their originating element's markup, and use CSS at-rules without breaking to a `<style>` tag, all without learning new syntax.

 It's like Tailwind CSS, or Windi CSS, or any other CSS DOM API, but with the minimum of tool-specific idioms.